patschi/serverdashboard/README.md

 1. Clone this git: `git clone git://github.com/patschi/serverdashboard.git`
 1. Add `www-data        ALL=NOPASSWD: /sbin/ifconfig eth0` to your `sudo` configuration, which can be open by default with the command `visudo.` This is needed that the user `www-data` can execute the ifconfig command to read out the current sent and received bytes for getting the network speed.
 2. Install `lsb-release` package (`sudo apt-get install lsb-release` on debian systems).
-3. If you not use eth0 as interface edit the `$interface` in `assets/getStatus.php`.
+3. If don't use eth0 as your default network interface, you need to set the correct one in the configuration file, which is located at `assets/config.php`.
-4. Change the code of `assets/getStatus.php` to your needs.
+4. Change the configuration of `assets/config.php` to your needs.

 ### Screenshot
 ---